Published: 03 Jul 2002

 The immensity of SAS' storage needs made it clear to Wyatt and her team that simply relying on backups by trying to coordinate independent local tape systems was never going to provide adequate manageability.
 The firm installed filers from Sunnyvale, CA-based Network Appliance, which not only made highly scalable file servers, but also had worked closely with Intelliguard - now part of Legato - to develop the flexible backup management protocol, Network Data Management Protocol (NDMP).

-Although initially designed to improve backup of NetApp filers, NDMP has taken on a wider role: Most network-attached storage (NAS) vendors have endorsed the
+Although initially designed to improve backup of NetApp filers, NDMP has taken on a wider role: Most network-attached storage (NAS) vendors have endorsed the protocol, saying it's the best way to provide plug-and-play connectivity between backup management software and filer-attached tape drives.
+If you've got to back up NAS boxes, you need to know about NDMP.
+It's now maturing as a standard, and gaining storage area network (SAN)-like features such as snapshot.

 "It's about ensuring that you're backing up everything that needs to be backed up," says Jay Desai, data protection solutions manager with NetApp.
 "This is a universal backup agent for all applications.
 If you have a lot of IP investment, this is a complement to that solution just like Fibre Channel [FC] attached tape drives are in a SAN.
 That's one of the reasons people implement NDMP - to leverage their investment in large tape resources."